I love that New York is world-class city, with an endless number of attractions, restaurants, parks, and things to do.

 You could go to an observatory deck, but there are plenty of other ways to get a great photo-worthy view of the iconic New York Skyline.

 There are rooftop bars with amazing views.
 If you want to skip the drink or see a great view during the day or night, see our post on the best New York skyline views.

-You can find more activities from our guide to things to do in New York City at night.
+You can find more activities in our guide to things to do in New York City at night.

-As you see in the above sections in the post, we noted which activities are kid-friendly, such as seeing a baseball game, seeing a free movie screening or chowing down some food at the Egg Rolls, Egg Creams, and Empanadas Festival.
+As you see in the above sections in the post, we noted which activities are kid-friendly, such as seeing a baseball game or seeing a free movie screening.

 Below are even more activities for the family in June.